The lungs, gastrointestinal tract, part of the face covered by a face mask, eyes, ears, or sinuses can be affected.

-Measures that can help prevent barotrauma include ascending slowly and breathing during ascent (pulmonary barotrauma), blowing out air from the nose into the face mask (mask barotrauma), and yawning or swallowing with the nostrils pinched and taking a nasal decongestant (sinus and ear barotrauma).
+Measures that can help prevent barotrauma include ascending slowly and breathing during ascent (pulmonary barotrauma), blowing out air from the nose into the face mask (mask barotrauma), and yawning or swallowing with the nostrils pinched and taking a nasal decongestant before diving (sinus and ear barotrauma).

 Increased pressure outside the body is transmitted equally throughout the blood and body tissues, which do not compress because they are composed mainly of liquid.
 Thus, the legs, for example, do not feel squeezed as water pressure increases.
 However, gases (such as the air inside the lungs, sinuses, or middle ears or inside a face mask or goggles) compress or expand as outside pressure increases or decreases.
 This compression and expansion can cause pain and damage to tissue.

 Because air under high pressure is compressed, each breath taken at depth contains many more molecules than a breath taken at the surface.
 At 33 feet (2 atmospheres absolute), for example, each breath contains twice as many molecules as a breath taken at the surface (and therefore depletes an air tank twice as rapidly).
 As pressure decreases, air expands—its volume increases.
 So, when divers fill their lungs with compressed air at 33 feet and ascend without freely exhaling, the volume of air doubles, causing the lungs to overinflate.

 Symptoms of barotrauma usually begin near the surface during descent or ascent.
 Symptoms depend on which organ is affected.
 Divers often use the term squeeze for injuries other than those to the lungs caused by differences in pressure.

 When divers do not properly equalize pressure in the face mask with the water pressure during descent, the relatively lower pressure inside the mask causes it to act like a suction cup applied to the eyes and face.
 The difference in pressure inside and outside the mask causes blood vessels near the surface of the eyes (or on the face) to dilate, leak fluid, and finally burst and bleed.
-Although the eyes appear red and bloodshot, vision is not affected.
+The eyes appear red and bloodshot, but vision is not usually affected.
 Rarely, bleeding behind the eyes can occur, causing loss of vision.
 Bleeding of blood vessels in the face causes usually a bruised appearance.